Animal language: Aspects of human language

-Primate: studied examples
+Primates

 Humans are able to distinguish real words from fake words based on the phonological order of the word itself.
-In a 2013 study, baboons have been shown to have this skill, as well.
+In a 2013 study, baboons were shown to have this skill as well.
 The discovery has led researchers to believe that reading is not as advanced a skill as previously believed, but instead based on the ability to recognize and distinguish letters from one another.
-The experimental setup consisted of six young adult baboons, and results were measured by allowing the animals to use a touch screen and selecting whether or not the displayed word was indeed a real word, or a nonword such as "dran" or "telk."
+The experimental setup consisted of six young adult baboons, and results were measured by allowing the animals to use a touch screen and select whether or not the displayed word was a real word, or a non-word such as "dran" or "telk".
 The study lasted for six weeks, with approximately 50,000 tests completed in that time.
-The experimenters explain the use of bigrams, which are combinations of two (usually different) letters.
-They tell us that the bigrams used in nonwords are rare, while the bigrams used in real words are more common.
+The researchers minimized common bigrams, or combinations of two letters, in non-words, and maximized them in real words.
 Further studies will attempt to teach baboons how to use an artificial alphabet.

 In a 2016 study, a team of biologists from several universities concluded that macaques possess vocal tracts physically capable of speech, "but lack a speech-ready brain to control it".

-Non-primates: studied examples
+Non-primates

-Among the most studied examples of animal languages are:
+Among the most studied examples of non-primate languages are: